Deep-Symmetry/afterglow/README.md

 ### Release Steps

-- [ ] Commit, tag with the tag name used above, and push including the tag.
+- [ ] Commit everything including the rebuilt API docs, tag the commit with the tag name used above, and push including the tag. `git commit -a`, `git tag -a v0.2.0 -m "Release 0.2.0"`, `git push --tags`.
 - [ ] Build the uberjar with `lein uberjar`.
 - [ ] Create the release record on github, reference the associated tag, copy in the release notes from [`CHANGELOG.md`](CHANGELOG.md), and upload the